A Global Impact

 Panchratni and her family were relying on the sole income of her husband Ajay’s work in the fields, but it wasn’t enough to feed their children regular meals.
 When Panchratni learned about the possibility of receiving a small loan, she saw the chance to transform her family’s future.

-What We Do Where We Work
+About Us Where We Work

 Get facts about poverty in developing countries and learn how you can empower families to work their way out of poverty.